 Milwaukie City Council, position 4 - City of Milwaukie

-A graduate of Lewis & Clark Law School and attorney with the Freshwater Trust, Karin is running to strengthen Milwaukie’s future by building positive coalitions and stronger civic engagement across socioeconomic, age, and ethnicity lines, especially with new residents arriving ahead of light rail.
-Karin and her partner Megan were the first couple to receive a same-sex marriage license in Clackamas County when it became legal in Oregon in May.
+A graduate of Lewis and Clark Law School and attorney with the Freshwater Trust, Karin is running to strengthen Milwaukie’s future by building positive coalitions and stronger civic engagement across socioeconomic, age, and ethnicity lines, especially with new residents arriving ahead of light rail.
+Karin and her wife Megan were among the first couples to receive a same-sex marriage license in Clackamas County when it became legal in Oregon in May.

 Milwaukie City Council, position 4